How to Find One Stock with Crorepati Potential? >> READ MORE

 However, with low penetration comes greater opportunity for growth.
 And the demand for power in India is expected to grow threefold between 2018 and 2040.

-Though India is home to diversified sources of power such as thermal, hydro, solar, wind, and nuclear, it still draws most of its power requirements from thermal sources.
+Though India has both non-renewable and renewable sources of energy, it still draws most of its power requirements from non-renewable sources such as thermal energy.

 Two well-known private players in the thermal power category are Adani Power and Tata Power.